jeffcarp/x64js/README.md

 ## Goals

 - To be able to feed this module a reasonably simple NASM file and have it produce the expected output.

-## Style and Structure

-- This is intentionally coded in a functional style, leaving the management of state up to you.
+- To design this system in functional style, leaving management of state up to you.

 ## Reference